-To increase the excitement of the lesson and help students remember the lesson easily, a young teacher in Ho Chi Minh City taught students the multiplication table by rapping.
+To increase the excitement of the lesson and help students remember the lesson easily, a young teacher in Ho Chi Minh City taught her students the multiplication table by rapping.

 Students enjoy learning multiplication tables through rap - Photo cut from clip